ppy/osu-wiki/wiki/Mapping_Techniques/Making_Good_Sliders/en.md

 ![Image example of wiggles (type 2)](img/MGS_wiggles2.png)

-Similarly to [type 1](#type-1), each arc is made up of four points, but in my experience it helps if they're kinda twisted round, like in the image above.
+Similarly to [type 1](#type-1), each arc is made up of four points, but according to experienced mappers, it helps if they're kinda twisted round, like in the image above.
 These are rotationally symmetrical, like waves, so use `Ctrl` + `H` + `J` to check points.

 ### Type 3